Where to study

 There are also regional business support organisations run by the government in each county of the UK.
 In the South West, this is www.heartofswgrowthhub.co.uk.
 Organisations like this run free 1:1 business reviews and advice on how to start, or grow your business.
 They also run business themed events and workshops.

-ONE YEAR FNE FURNITURE DESIGNER MAKER COURSE
+ONE YEAR FINE FURNITURE DESIGNER MAKER COURSE

 Take your skills to the next level